 Rupin Pass: Either Start from or end at Sangla Town.

 Borasu Pass: Either Start from or end at Chitkul.

 Final Words: Sangla Valley is a must visit place for Adventure Seekers, Tourists & Travelers across the world.
 I will rate this valley 8 out of 10.
-Please don’t miss to explore this place if you plan a Adventure Trip around Kinnaur & Spiti.
-Must visit region of Himachal Pradesh indeed!!!
+Please don’t miss to explore this place if you plan an Adventure Trip around Kinnaur & Spiti.
+Must visit the region of Himachal Pradesh indeed!!!

 Blog by Gautham Baliga